clement street sign

 Address: 441 Clement St

-For live music and a lively neighborhood atmosphere, The Plough and Stars brings Irish pub energy to Clement Street with regular Celtic sessions, board game nights, and plenty of Guinness on tap.
-It’s one of the street’s best evening stops if you’re lingering in the neighborhood after dinner.
+For live music and a lively neighborhood atmosphere, The Plough and The Stars brings Irish pub energy to Clement Street with regular Celtic sessions, board game nights, and plenty of Guinness on tap.

 Address: 116 Clement St